awsdocs/amazon-route53-docs/doc_source/routing-to-cloudfront-distribution.md

 If you are using the **Quick create** record creation method, turn on **Alias**\.
 You must create an Alias record for the CloudFront distribution to work\.
 **Value/Route traffic to**
 Choose **Alias to CloudFront distributions**\.
 The us\-east\-1 Region is selected by default\.
-Choose the name that CloudFront assigned to the distribution when you created it\.
+Choose the domain name that CloudFront assigned to the distribution when you created it\.
 This is the value that you got in step 1\.
 **Record type**
 Choose **A – IPv4 address**\.
 If IPv6 is enabled for the distribution and you're creating a second record, choose **AAAA – IPv6 address**\.